Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/create-item.md

 * Mint (Optional): only avaiable if a preset is not selected.
 * Year (Optional)
 * Quantity
-* Weight: metal content exluding alloy in troy ounces or grams.
+* Metal Content: weight exluding alloy in troy ounces or grams.
 * Purity (aka fineness): it represents the karat as a ratio.
 * Wear (Optional): percentage of loss due to circulation.
 It's commonly used for junk silver.
 * Unit price (Optional)